 You have heard that it was said, ‘Love your neighbor and hate your enemy.’
 But I tell you, love your enemies and pray for those who persecute you, that you may be children of your Father in heaven.
 He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.

-While nowhere in the Old Testament is it commanded to hate your enemy, it was common place to do so.
+While nowhere in the Old Testament is it commanded to hate your enemy, it was commonplace to do so.
 Here Jesus takes the command to “love your neighbor as yourself” and stretches it to its limits.
-The Old Testament allowed Israel to use violence against their enemies (in some circumstances), but this wasn’t the ideal.
+The Old Testament seemingly allowed Israel to use violence against their enemies, but in any case, this wasn’t the ideal.
 Loving your enemies is the ideal.
 With the coming of Jesus, it became mandatory.

 Today we aren’t just supposed to love our neighbors, we are commanded to love our enemies… and it is a condition for becoming a child of God. (according to Jesus in Matthew 5:43-45)